tradlyplatform/marketplace-api/puffin-v2/docs/appcustomisation.md

 - Android: SVG format
 - Size: Less than 200KB per image for faster app load.

+** Quick Tip **
+- You can download open source illustrations with your branding color from https://undraw.co

 ### Top bar / Tool bar text
 The top text in the tool.
 It is always your app name.